5 Free and Easy Hat Patterns to make with Handspun Yarn

 Flash Beanie by Judith L. Swartz

-This is another pattern I’ve had for several years.
+The final of the hat patterns is another pattern I’ve had for several years.
 It came in a download of 5 different crochet hat patterns from Interweave.
 I was concerned I wouldn’t find it again, but here it is, bundled with eight other crochet projects.
 It’s another versatile, forgiving pattern where you can make design decisions on the fly.

 One thing I like about simple crochet hats like this is that they work from the top down and don’t unravel once you make the stitches.
 Well, unless you intentionally pull them out, anyway.
 I tried several bands on this hat before deciding on this grey hand-dyed commercial yarn.
 The handspun is a superwash Merino and Tencel blend, another new experimental blend for me.
 I spun it natural color, combining the two fibers as I spun.